SOHU-Co/kafka-node/README.md

     client = new kafka.Client(),
     producer = new HighLevelProducer(client);
 ```

+### Events

+- `ready`: this event is emitted when producer is ready to send messages.
+- `error`: this is the error event propagates from internal client, producer should always listen it.

 ### send(payloads, cb)
 * `payloads`: **Array**,array of `ProduceRequest`, `ProduceRequest` is a JSON object like: